varunmulloli/MicroPDF/README.md

 * Fast rendering of PDFs
 * Easy to use PDF Library
 * Add PDFs directly via URL to the Library
-* Enhanced reading experience with page-curl animations
+* Enhanced viewing experience with page-slide animations
 * Supports both portrait and landscape interface orientations
-* Supports zooming up to 5x
+* Supports zooming up to 8x

 ### CONTACT INFO: